Table of Contents

 Expanded Range

 As the name suggests, extended-range guitars provide an expanded tonal range due to their additional strings.
 Extended-range instruments can have seven, eight, or even more.
-This allows players to access lower bass notes and higher treble notes, opening up new creative possibilities.
+This allows players to access lower bass and treble notes, opening up new creative possibilities.

 Versatility